UnMaestro/Maestros-CS2-SwissOverrider/_BaseModule/README.md

 # Swiss Vanilla Theme Overrider
-## SERIE B PACK

 Hello and Hallo.
-This is a Vanilla Theme Overrider that turns Vanilla Signs and Roadmarkings to Swiss ones.
+This is a Vanilla Theme Overrider that turns Vanilla Signs, Roadmarkings and Decals to Swiss ones.

+### Functions
+- Works **automaticly**, you don't need any knowledge whatsoever!
+- Variable working Street Signs
+- Custom Bicycle Parking Decals
+- Custom 3D Model Signs

 ---